Luis Nery (boxer): Nery vs. Yamanaka

 On August 24, it was reported that Nery tested positive for zilpaterol, a banned substance.
 The sample that tested positive was taken on July 27, while three samples that were taken in August tested negative.
 Nery claimed he had failed the drug test due to food contamination.
 After Nery's B-sample confirmed the result, The Ring reinstated Yamanaka as their bantamweight champion.
-The WBC is expected to make a decision regarding their bantamweight title in the near future.

 With the WBC yet to make a public ruling, it was announced Nery would be facing Arthur Villanueva in a non-title bout in his hometown, Tijuana, at Estadio Gasmart on November.
 In front of a crowd of 16,000, Nery defeated Villanueva with a round 6 TKO, despite being knocked down in round 4.
 Villanueva claimed that the stoppage was "premature".

 On October 31, the WBC made its final ruling on Nery's positive test.
 The sanctioning body concluded that the positive test was due to contaminated food.
 Consequently, the result of the Yamanaka-Nery title bout wouldn't be overturned but the WBC ordered a rematch, which was eventually scheduled for March.

 Nery vs. Yamanaka II

 Nery was once again successful in the rematch, claiming victory with a second-round TKO.

 From the outset, Yamanaka attempted to box more conservatively from the outside and had some success in this regard.
 Nery, however, fired back with a series of savage combinations which visibly hurt Yamanaka, before knocking him down with an overhand left.

 The following round was more of the same as Nery stalked and attacked continually, knocking Yamanaka down a total of three times before the fight was waved off.

-Ultimately, as Nery weighed in three pounds over the bantamweight limit at 121lbs, the WBC bantamweight title was only at stake for Yamanaka and now remains vacant.
+Ultimately, as Nery weighed in three pounds over the bantamweight limit at 121lbs, the WBC bantamweight title was only at stake for Yamanaka and subsequently became vacant.

+Nery vs Arroyo

+On 16 March, 2019, Nery battled former IBF super flyweight champion McJoe Arroyo.
+Nery dropped Arroyo once in the second and third round, and twice in the fourth round.
+After the end of the fourth round, Arroyo's corner informed the referee to stop the fight.
+Nery won the bout via 4th round retirement.

+Nery vs. Payano

+On July 20, 2019, Nery fought former WBA bantamweight champion Juan Carlos Payano.
+Nery had his own way for most of the fight, landing the cleaner shots throughout the fight.
+In the ninth round, a perfectly placed left hook to the body by Nery send Payano to the canvas.
+Writhing in pain, Payano was not even able to attempt to beat the count, leading to a ninth-round KO win for Nery.

+WBC super bantamweight champion

 Nery vs. Alameda

-On September 26, 2020, Nery faced Aaaron Alameda for the vacant WBC super bantamweight title.
+On September 26, 2020, Nery faced Aaron Alameda for the vacant WBC super bantamweight title.
 Alameda was ranked #6 by the WBC at the time.
 Nery won the fight via unanimous decision, winning on all three scorecards, 118-110, 116-112 and 115-113.